AVIATION FOR A GREENER PLANET

 Source: Climate Watch, the World Resources Institute.
 Licensed under CC-BY13.

 Of course, 1.9% is a far slimmer slice than manufacturing or agriculture, at 24.2% and 18.4% respectively.
 And efficiency gains in aviation have been dramatic: in 1950 a single RPK emitted 2.5kg of CO2eq against just 90g today14, with an improvement of 10%+ in just the last decade.

 SUSTAINABLE SKIES: THE EMERGENCE OF SAF

 The Paris Agreement aims to limit global temperature rise to 1.5°C by 2050.
 It’s uncertain whether the world as a whole will get there.
-But the aviation sector can.

 THE BIG PICTURE